RonenNess/Morpheus/README.md

 A test project can be found under [Morpheus.Tests](Morpheus.Tests).

+# Changelist

+## 1.0.1 [WIP]

+- To prevent flickering, fixed so that targets will be set with animation 'From' values as soon as animation starts.

 # License

 `Morpheus` is distributed with the MIT license and can be used for any purpose.